 This might seem like an irrelevant section to you, as all mental health disorders are stigmatized, right?
 They are, and this is something as a whole that needs to be worked on.
 But the extra fun cherry on top of BPD, is that it is stigmatized within the mental health world as well.
 Since personality is linked to identity, people struggle to separate a person's personality and thus identity from a personality disorder.
 They see the symptoms as traits, and indicative of a bad personality rather than a disorder to be treated.
 John G. Gunderson MD and Perry D. Hoffman PhD called Borderline Personality Disorder “the leprosy of mental illnesses” and claimed the disorder contained “surplus stigma”.
 Researchers now consider it to be the most misunderstood psychiatric disorder of current time.

 Following my diagnosis, I made the excellent decision to google BPD.
 I spent hours reading about my “false disorder”, my “excuse” for being a crappy person or how I was using my years of pain to manipulate all around me.
 I was confronted by article after article labelling me and others as manipulative, crazy, clingy, attention seekers and drama queens.
 Having had depression for longer, I wasn’t a stranger to such comments.
 But I was a stranger to having my disorder not only judged by peers, but by mental health professionals as well.
 Some of whom consider BPD to be “untreatable”, considering it to be too intertwined with the individual's personality traits to be fixed.
 Some claimed they refuse to treat BPD patients, as they get too attached, manipulate their therapist or are hopeless cases.
+Some also question whether people with BPD have empathy.

 I am in no way claiming other disorders are free from stigma or deserve less compassion, attention or treatment.
 I merely hope for BPD to be considered in the ranks of other disorders.
 BPD isn’t a way of living, it’s a way of stopping you from living.
 And in my own attempt of bringing it into the conversation, you’ll find more articles regarding it on this blog.
 Including this one on BPD in Crazy Ex-Girlfriend, a hit CW show!